avaduri/HighSpeedFLFM_JumpingDisks/README.md

 ## Ultra-High Speed Fourier Light Field Mesoscope

-This will contain instructions for using the code repository associated withour new ultra-high speed fourier light field mesoscope for imaging snapping trap-jaw ants.
+This will contain instructions for using the code repository associated with our new ultra-high speed fourier light field mesoscope.

 ## Environment and Installation